alexander0042/alexander0042.github.io/index.md

 ### Lambda and WGRIB2 Setup

 AWS [Lambda](https://aws.amazon.com/lambda/) allows code to run without requring any underlying server infastructure (*serverless*).
 In my case, I used Python as the target language, since I was interested in learning it!
 Once triggered, a Lambda function will run with the configured memory.
 It can pull data from S3 or the Elastic File System [(EFS)](https://aws.amazon.com/efs/), and can use information passed as part of the trigger.
 Lambda functions can depend on layers, or supporting code packages.
 In Python, almost anything that that comes via an `import` line needs to be added as a layer.
-However, the total size of these layers can't exceed [250 mb](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html, which seems like a lot of space until it isn't.
+However, the total size of these layers can't exceed [250 mb](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html), which seems like a lot of space until it isn't.

 For this application, I wanted to use the [WGRIB2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/) application as much as I could, since it has been extensievly optamized for this sort of work.
 Convinetly enough, [pywgrib2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2.html) was recently released, which is the Python interface for working with WGRIB2 files.
 I used the [pywgrib2_s](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2_s.html) flavour, and then always called it using the `.wgrib2` [method](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2_s_wgrib2.html).
 The package has some interesting tools for reading gribs without having to call the C routines directly (and an xarray version), which would be faster; however, I couldn't get them to work.
 There are several great [guides](https://wahlnetwork.com/2020/07/28/how-to-create-aws-lambda-layers-for-python/) on how to do this, but in short:

-* Create a Python virtual enviorment in an EC2 instance
+* Create a Python virtual enviorment in an Amazon Linux EC2 instance
-   * Doing this on Amazon Linix helped fix some dependancy issues
 * `pip install` the package that's needed
 * Zip tht `site-packages` folder
 * Import to AWS